fastify/benchmarks/README.md

 # TL;DR

-* [Fastify](https://github.com/fastify/fastify) is, fast and low overhead web framework for Node.js
+* [Fastify](https://github.com/fastify/fastify) is a fast and low overhead web framework for Node.js.
 * This package shows how fast it is comparatively.

 # Installing